manuGil/online-core/docs/source/georeferencing.rst

 Task 2.1
    Define in your own words the difference between `coordinate systems <Coordinate system_>`_ and `planar coordinate systems <Planar coordinate system_>`_.

 The most widely used global coordinate system is the `Geographic coordinate system`_.
 It consists of lines of geographic latitude and longitude.
 Lines of equal latitude are called parallels.
 They form circles on the surface of the ellipsoid.
-Lines of equal longitude are called meridians and form ellipses (meridian ellipses) on the ellipsoid
+Lines of equal longitude are called meridians and form ellipses (meridian ellipses) on the ellipsoid.

 Geographic coordinate systems use latitude and longitude to describe a position on the Earth’s surface.   *Latitude* is zero on the Equator and increases towards both poles to **90° N** and **90° S**.
-Latitude is positive on the North hemisphere and negative on the South hemisphere. *Longitude* is measured from the meridian of Greenwich where it is zero, and it increases eastwards up to 180∘ (**180∘ E**), and westwards up to 180∘ (**180∘ W**).
+Latitude is positive on the northern hemisphere and negative on the South hemisphere. *Longitude* is measured from the meridian of Greenwich where it is zero, and it increases eastwards up to 180∘ (**180∘ E**), and westwards up to 180∘ (**180∘ W**).
 Longitude is positive towards the East and negative towards the West.

 Geographic coordinates are typically expressed in two formats.
 In *Degrees, Minutes Seconds* or in *Decimal* formats.
 However, from a computational point of view, the decimal format should be preferred because it makes it easier for the computer to parse the values.
-If you use the decimal format the computer will read it as decimal number but if you use the DMS format the computer will most likely read it as a string of text with no numeric or mathematical meaning.
+If you use the decimal format, the computer will read it as a decimal number, but if you use the DMS format, the computer will most likely read it as a string of text with no numeric or mathematical meaning.

 For example, Enschede is located at: